FIXTradingCommunity/fix-orchestra/README.md

 A module like this needs to be developed to support each FIX engine that uses a proprietary configuration format.
 The demonstration provides an example to follow for that work.

+### Data Files
+Data files in this project under `test/resources` are strictly for testing and to serve as examples for format.
+They are non-normative for FIX standards and may not be up to date.

+See [FIX Standards](https://www.fixtrading.org/standards/) for normative standards documents and [FIX Repository](https://www.fixtrading.org/standards/fix-repository/) for latest Repository extension packs.

 ## License
 © Copyright 2016-2017 FIX Protocol Limited